- How much is homeowners insurance on a million-dollar home?

 California has seen an uptick in wildfires, and home insurance is becoming increasingly difficult to obtain—some major carriers have pulled out of the state.
 In Florida, severe weather, including storms and flooding, is causing an insurance crisis.
 Each state has its unique challenges.

-Homeowners insurance on a million-dollar home: FAQ
+FAQ: Homeowners insurance on a million-dollar home

 Can I insure my $1M home for less than the replacement cost?

 You may be able to, but it’s not recommended.
 Replacement cost coverage pays to rebuild your home from scratch using today’s prices for new materials.
 Insurance companies follow an 80/20 rule when it comes to claims; if you have insured your home for less than 80% of its replacement cost, your claim settlement may be lower.
-Furthermore, your mortgage company will

 Is replacement cost coverage mandatory for a $1 million home?